-Mr C with the help of a professional representative complains about the advice he says he received in 2015 to transfer his personal pension to a Self-Invested Personal Pension ("SIPP").
-His transfer proceeds were invested in Dolphin Capital, a German property development scheme that has since failed and a UK hotel development scheme which is now valued at nil after being dissolved in 2019.
+Mr D complains about the advice he received in 2015 to transfer two personal pensions to a self- invested personal pension ("SIPP").
+His transfer proceeds were invested in Dolphin Capital, a German property development scheme, and a Property Bond both of which have failed.
 He says the advice to transfer wasn't suitable because the proposed investment was too high risk for him.
 He holds Wellington Court Financial Services Limited responsible.